GeminiDRSoftware/MAROONXDR/readme.txt

 3) All raw fits frames are full-frame images with no changing bias/data/array/detector section values.
 Each read section is treated as a separate data section with a unique name.
 The values are stored in the ./maroonx_instruments/maroonx/lookups.py file.

 4) all raw maroon-x fits files to have defined HIERARCH FIBER1 through FIBER5 for all frames (multiple data_tags utilize these entries to to set the associated TagSet for any file type)
--- currently utilzed data_tags are _tag_dark, _tag_flat, and _tag_science which currently utilize 'Dark'+'Etalon', 'Flat', and 'OBJECT'+'ETALON' entry values respectively to make 'DARK'+'CAL', 'FLAT'+'CAL', and 'SCI' TagSet associations respectively.
+-- currently utilized data_tags are _tag_dark, _tag_flat, and _tag_science which currently utilize 'Dark'+'Etalon', 'Flat', and 'OBJECT'+'ETALON' entry values respectively to make 'DARK'+'CAL', 'FLAT'+'CAL', and 'SCI' TagSet associations respectively.

 5) Currently with any raw frame, HIERARCH MAROONX IMAGE ORIENTATION HORIZONTAL FLIP and HIERARCH MAROONX IMAGE ORIENTATION VERTICAL FLIP are utilized to re-orient blue frames to have the same dispersion and cross-dispersion that red frames have.
 This is redundant with _tag_arm.

 =============================
 RUN OPTIONS
 Current run options:
-Performing a standard 'reduce' command on all frames of a particular arm and file type can be achived through the standard methods
+Performing a standard 'reduce' command on all frames of a particular arm and file type can be achieved through the standard methods

 e.g.
 all_files = glob.glob('/some_path/*_r_*.fits')